 - 8.4 Following the development of the appropriate tender documentation, suppliers will be invited to tender. - 8.5 Reports on tenders and recommendations will be presented to the Board of Management for approval prior to contracts being awarded. - 8.6 If there are time constraints, the Board of Management may consider delegating authority to the Chief Executive to approve contracts up to a pre-approved level with a retrospective report presented to the Committee at the next available meeting. - 8.7 As outlined above some goods and services may be procured on a basis other than purely price e.g. price, quality and/or sustainability.
-Where this is the case, appropriate criteria and ratios will be agreed in advance and be clearly set out for tenderers in advance.
-'Regulated contracts' i.e. those that fall within the scope of the EU procurement regulations specifically cannot be awarded purely on the basis of price alone.
+Where this is the case, appropriate criteria and ratios will be agreed in advance and be clearly set out for tenderers in advance. - 8.8 'Regulated contracts' i.e. those that fall within the scope of the Scottish procurement legislation and regulations, specifically cannot be awarded purely on the basis of price alone.
 Most Economically Advantageous Tender ('MEAT') must be the basis for any award.
-The criteria used to determine MEAT will be disclosed as part of the Association's transparent approach to procurement.
+The criteria used to determine MEAT will be disclosed in the initial briefing documents and/or PCS advert as part of the Association's transparent approach to procurement. - 8.9 There may be occasions where non-regulated procurements2 produce the lowest price from a new firm, but where an existing supplier with a good record in service delivery is only marginally more expensive.
+In such cases, scope will be given to staff to consider appointing the slightly more expensive company, but in such cases the procurement must be signed off by the CEO.